Gennaro Spinelli, Prince of Cariati

 Gennaro Spinelli, prince of Cariati (14 August 1780, Naples - 3 June 1851, Naples) was an Italian politician and diplomat.
-He served as president of the council (i.e. prime minister) of the Kingdom of the Two Sicilies.
+He served as President of the Council of Ministers (i.e. Prime Minister) of the Kingdom of the Two Sicilies.
 He belonged to an aristocratic family from the Kingdom of the Two Sicilies and was also marquess of Fuscaldo, prince of Sant'Arcangelo, duke of Caivano and of Marianella.

 Life

 He fought for the Parthenopean Republic and served as a naval officer alongside admiral Francesco Caracciolo.
 He later served as an officer during the French occupation of Naples and then took part in Napoleon's invasion of Russia under the orders of Joachim Murat, fighting at Borodino in 1812.
 He also served as a diplomat during Naples' Napoleonic period, becoming master of ceremonies to Joseph Bonaparte in 1808 and taking part in the Congress of Vienna on Murat's behalf in 1815.
-During Luigi de' Medici's constitutional Neapolitan government following the restoration of the Kingdom of the Two Sicilies, Spinelli was sent to Paris on a diplomatic mission of Louis XVIII of France and to Vienna on one to Francis II (both in 1820).
+During Luigi de' Medici's constitutional Neapolitan government following the restoration of the Kingdom of the Two Sicilies, Spinelli was sent to Paris on a diplomatic mission of Louis XVIII and to Vienna on one to Francis II (both in 1820).